Nicholas Gilman: Revolutionary War

 In November 1776, a committee of the state legislature appointed Gilman to serve as adjutant, or administrative officer, of the 3rd New Hampshire Regiment.
 That unit was in the process of a complete reorganization under the direction of its commander, Colonel Alexander Scammell.
-A superb combat officer, Scammell made good use of Gilman's administrative talents in the task of creating a potent fighting force out of the limited manpower resources at hand––a combination of raw recruits from around the state and ragged veterans of the Trenton-Princeton campaign.
+Scammell used Gilman's administrative skills to organize a force from the limited manpower available, which consisted of new recruits from around the state and veterans of the Trenton Princeton campaign.
 In time the 3rd New Hampshire would be recognized as one of the mainstays of General George Washington's Continental Army.

 Because New Hampshire lay along the major invasion route from Canada to New York, Washington assigned its regiments a key role in the strategic defense of the northern states.
 In the spring of 1777 Gilman and the rest of the officers and men of the 3rd New Hampshire marched to Fort Ticonderoga on Lake Champlain to participate in an attempt by American forces to halt the advance of a powerful army of British and German regulars and Indian auxiliaries under General John Burgoyne.
 Difficulties in coordinating the efforts of several different states turned Gilman's first military experience into one of defeat.
 The veteran British troops outflanked the fort, and only at the last minute did the garrison, including the 3d New Hampshire, escape capture by making a dangerous night.

 The American retreat lasted through the early summer until a combination of British transportation difficulties and delaying tactics employed by the Continentals finally slowed the enemy advance.
 This delay allowed time for a mass mobilization of New England militia, including a New Hampshire Regiment of volunteers led by John Langdon and Gilman's father.
 It also provided Major General Horatio Gates with time to establish new positions near Saratoga, New York, to block Burgoyne's further advance, and then, once Gates had a numerical advantage, to cut off the British line of withdrawal to Canada.
 During this campaign, Gilman was busily employed in supervising the training and readiness of Scammell's men.
 He participated with his unit in two important battles at Freeman's Farm, where Burgoyne's units were so pummeled that Burgoyne was eventually forced to surrender his whole army.